xhfhope/WgtAvgCalc/README.md

 This is a C# Forms application developed in VS 2015.

--Use the standalone .exe for testing or open Form1.cs to see the source code.
+-Use the standalone .exe in WgtAvgCalc/WindowsFormsApplication1/bin/Debug/ for testing or open Form1.cs to see the source code.

 Usage: